fatfish-lab/aquarium-documentation/src/web/introduction.md

 |:--------:|:-------:|:-------:|
 | [![Focus](/_medias/focus.png)](/web/interfaces/focus) | [![Studio](/_medias/studio.png)](/web/interfaces/studio) | [![Rooms](/_medias/rooms.png)](/web/interfaces/rooms) |
 | [Focus](/web/interfaces/focus), is the easy interface.
 It's a unique experience, where you can focus on your work.
 Users also have access to their diary, with all their tasks and timelogs. | [Studio](/web/interfaces/studio) is the complete interface.
 It's working like on your computer, where you can create folders and choose how to display its content by creating workspaces. | [Rooms](/web/interfaces/rooms) is the interface dedicated for external reviews.
 No need to give them access to the full project, only share some playlists and read-only workspaces. |

+<$>[Note]
+As a user, you can choose the interface you want to use.
+You can switch between them at any time.
+And you can set the default one from your [profile preferences](/web/applications/profile).
+<$>